 Once you have prepared the piezometer for installation, you can proceed further.

-Vibrating Wire Piezometer is installed in a borehole using a fully grouted method.
+The vibrating Wire Piezometer is installed in a borehole using a fully grouted method.
 Using a traditional method involves the placement of sand pockets surrounding the piezometers, grout columns, and bentonite seals to separate piezometers at different levels.
-It is a slow and complicated process which also poses a great risk of unintended communication between piezometers.On the other hand, the fully grouted method is quick and simple, resulting in excellent zone isolation.Vibrating Wire Piezometer requires a very little volume of water to read a change in pore water pressure, thus resulting in a fast response time.
+It is a slow and complicated process which also poses a great risk of unintended communication between piezometers.On the other hand, the fully grouted method is quick and simple, resulting in excellent zone isolation.Vibrating Wire Piezometer requires a very small volume of water to read a change in pore water pressure, thus resulting in a fast response time.

-NOTE: Encardio Rite Model EPP-30V is recommended for long term monitoring.
+NOTE: Encardio Rite Model EPP-30V is recommended for long-term monitoring.
 A smaller diameter borehole can be drilled for EPP-40V as its outer diameter is 19mm.